Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 Several of the functional blocks in the Ada Lovelace architecture are missing in the Hopper architecture to make room for more compute power and double precision compute units.
 E.g., Hopper does not contain the ray tracing units of Ada Lovelace.
+The Intel Data Center GPU Max code named "Ponte Vecchio" is the only current GPU for HPC that still offers full hardware rendering support (and even ray tracing).

 Graphics on one hand and HPC and AI on the other hand are becoming separate workloads for which manufacturers make different, specialised cards, and if you have applications that need both,